GALILEO: Galactic Axion Laser Interferometer Leveraging Electro-Optics

 \newsec{Detection scheme} We propose using an asymmetric Michelson interferometer, where the sensing volume of the EO material is placed in one arm but not in the other; see Fig.\,\ref{fig:interferometer}.
 Due to the modulated refractive index, the probe laser will experience a modulated phase velocity as it propagates through the EO material according to $\delta v = -\delta n/\bar{n}^2$.
 The differential phase velocity between the two arms, integrated over the length of the material, leads to an effective differential arm length $\delta L = \int\mathrm{d}t\,\delta v = -\delta n L_0/\bar{n}$.
 Hence, the interferometer output will oscillate with the light-DM oscillation frequency.

 Interferometer arms can be equipped with a Fabry-Perot (FP) cavity to further increase the sensitivity via increasing the effective integration length as $L_\mathrm{eff}=L_0 N \mathcal{F}$, where $L_0$, $N$, and $\mathcal{F}$ are the EO material's thickness, number of EO material pieces in the cavity, and finesse of the FP cavity.
-In order to not average over DM oscillations as the laser beam travels through an EO material of thickness $L_0$, we require that $L_0\leq\pi/m_\mathrm{DM}$, in natural Planck units.
-Ultra-high-finesse FP cavities with $\mathcal{F}\sim1.5\times10^5$ are developed for precision experiments \cite{high_finesse_NIST,high_finesse_Pugla,high_finesse_Nicolodi}.
-We also note that FP cavities achieve Q-factors $\gg10^6$ via extending the cavity length, despite a lower finesse \cite{high_Q_FP}.
-Therefore, it is feasible to include multiple EO materials separated by $2\pi/m_\mathrm{DM}$ in a single cavity.
-The effective travel length through the total amount of EO material is ultimately limited by laser absorption.
-Absorption coefficient for pure, high-Q nonlinear crystals (including $\mathrm{LiNbO_3}$ \cite{LiNbO3_absorption}) is about $10^{-5}\mathrm{cm^{-1}}$, i.e., $\mathcal{O}(1)$ fraction of the laser power gets absorbed after about $1\,\mathrm{km}$ of traversing inside the EO material.
-Therefore, we set an upper limit on $L_\mathrm{eff}\leq1\,\mathrm{km}$.
+In order to not average over DM oscillations as the laser beam travels through an EO material of thickness $L_0$within a FP cavity of length $L$, we require that $L_0\leq\pi/m_\mathrm{DM}$ and $L=2j\pi/m_\mathrm{DM}$, in natural Planck units, where $j$ is an integer number.
+During the experiment, a piezo stage will be used to tune the cavity length, enabling nm-scale spatial movements.
+We note that in this case, the FP cavities are in resonance with the DM mass and the signal enhancement is due to the laser light traveling repeatedly through the EO material rather than enhancing the DM-induced electric field or the laser amplitude.